Harvey evokes fear, motivation for Katrina survivor

 The reaction is rooted in history.
-Twelve years earlier, he was working in the New Orleans area at a child foster care home.
-He heard the reports about a storm brewing in the gulf and headed towards Louisiana.
+Twelve years earlier, he was working in the New Orleans-area at a child foster care home.
+He heard the reports about a storm brewing in the Gulf and stayed.

 He knew it was coming.
-He did not know it would never truly leave.
+He didn't know it would never truly leave.

 “I dragged around too long,” he said about his decision to stay in the city.
 “The remnants of that will stay with me the rest of my life.”